mendes-dv/mendes-dv/README.md

 #### I'm a Software Developer working in Porto, Portugal.
 ### NOW

-- 🎈 Building projects with .Net Core and Kubernets;
+- 🎈 Building projects with .Net Core;
 - 🤓 Learn about the beauty of react;

 ### BIO